bioSyntax/bioSyntax/CONTRIBUTING.md

 ## Communication Channels

+Stay in the loop with us through Slack or Discord below:
+- [Slack Channel](https://join.slack.com/t/biosyntax/shared_invite/enQtMzU5OTAwNTc0MjI5LTIxNGU4YzQ1ODljZjg0OTE2M2Y5MDY0MjUwOTA4ZjIwMjVjYjgzNTA5ZGM1ZTliNDMwMGUxMmUzOTI3YWMwOTk) (NOTE: Invite link expires on May 13; contact dev team for invites subsequently)
+- [Discord Server](https://discord.gg/PAD6y4p) (NOTE: Invite link expires on May 13; contact dev team for invites subsequently)

-Currently, we do not have a forum or mailing list, so please direct any questions you may have to [info at bioSyntax.org](mailto:info@bioSyntax.org), or any of the core developers.
+Alternatively, you may direct any questions you may have to [info at bioSyntax.org](mailto:info@bioSyntax.org), or any of the core developers.

 ## Developer's Certificate of Origin 1.1